 A latex allergy could be the problem if your child develops redness, a rash or swelling after contact with a product that contains latex.
 This could be balloons, rubber gloves, baby bottle teats or dummies.

 If your child has a latex allergy, you’ll need to tell all medical, dental and other health care professionals who see your child.
-This means they must avoid using latex products around her.
+They must avoid using latex products around him.

 Some people have severe reactions (anaphylaxis) to latex.
 If your child experiences any of the signs and symptoms of anaphylaxis, call an ambulance to take your child to hospital.

 Insect stings and bites are common, especially if your child spends a lot of time outdoors.
-An insect sting or bite usually causes only temporary pain and redness at the site of the sting.
+An insect sting or bite usually causes only temporary pain and redness around the sting.
 In some children, though, the reaction can be worse.

 In Australia, your child is most likely to experience stings from bees, wasps, stinging ants and bites from ticks.
 Bites from mosquitoes and march flies are also very common, but severe reactions to these are very rare.